-How did others respond to you following the death of your baby?
+How did others respond to your family member following the death of her baby?

-• Explore - experiences with family, friends?
+• Explore - experiences wither partner/ father of the baby, family, and friends?

-Have you or your partner had any contacts with health workers since she came home?
+Has your family member had any contacts with health workers since she came home?

-- Any routine follow up, explore advice and support - Explore any health problems for partner after the birth, access to care, how health issues impacted on coping with the death of the baby.
+- Any routine follow up, explore advice and support - Explore any health problems that they know about after the birth, access to care, how health issues impacted on coping with the death of the baby.

-Explore awareness/access/uptake of the peer support component of the intervention?
+Explore awareness/access/uptake of the peer support component?

-- If they are aware that their partner accessed this, explore experiences. - Explore potential barriers to uptake (lack of access to phone, costs of calls, texts etc)
+- Were they aware, do they know whether the family member has used this. - Explore potential barriers to uptake (lack of access to phone, costs of calls, texts)

-5. Present situation:
+4. Present situation

-Has anything in particular helped you cope with your baby's death?
+Are you aware of in particular helped your family member cope with the baby's death?